Australia - Top Bike Climbs

 Ride 12.3 kilometers gaining 960 meters at 7.8% average grade.

 Mt.
-Baw Baw is the hardest bike climb in Australia.
+Baw Baw is the 5th hardest climb in Australia.
 The first 5.5 kilometers are a warm up at 4% average grade, while the next 6.2 km average 11.5%, before dropping down to 4% for the final 600 meters to the finish at the Mt.
 Baw Baw Alpine Resort.

 MT.
 WELLINGTON